 A common green tea in Japan, and accounts for about 75% of tea production.
 The leaves are steamed and flattened using rollers.

-Responsible for contributing to the taste and fragrant characteristics of tea, tannins are chemicals in tea thought to be responsible for the health benefits of tea.
+Tannins are chemical compounds found in several plant-based foods and drinks, including tea.
+The tannins in tea are responsible for contributing to the taste and fragrant characteristics of tea, thought to be responsible for the health benefits of tea.